Payroll Standard Operating Procedure 3.0: Payroll Procedures for Payments after Death

 Upon learning of an employee’s death, the department (or campus) that formerly employed the decedent must immediately notify University Payroll of the employee’s death, and the following procedures should be used to process their final payment.
 No further payments should be processed in HRMS payable to the deceased employee.
 Final payments are processed by FMS using a Disbursement Voucher (DV) in KFS, made payable to the estate, following the appropriate approval process.

 - Any payments that are pending after the date of death should be stopped.
-If there are pending direct deposit transactions, University Payroll will request to have the payments returned.
+The department (or campus) should remove all current pay period wages from the payroll voucher to avoid payment.
+If there are pending direct deposit transactions, a Stop Pending Direct Deposit request should be submitted and University Payroll will request to have the payments returned.